rd-1-2022/available-catalog-repositories/README.md

-# available-project-catalogs
+# Available Catalog Repositories
-Contains the list of available project catalogs for use with the command spring catalog list-available
+Contains the list of available catalog repositories for use with the command spring catalog list-available